docker/docs/docker-cloud/builds/automated-build.md

 ### Tag and Branch builds

-You can configure your automated builds so that pushes to specific branches or tags will trigger a build.
+You can configure your automated builds so that pushes to specific branches or tags triggers a build.

 1. In the **Build Rules** section, click the plus sign to add more sources to build.